nestauk/cci_cameroon/cci_cameroon/analysis/clustering_rumours/Readme.md

 Perform the following steps to set-up and run the project:

-- clone the project and cd into the cci_cameroon directory
+- clone the project and cd into the `cci_cameroon` directory
-- run the command make install to create virtual environment and install dependencies
+- run the command `make install` to create virtual environment and install dependencies
-- run python3 clustering_model_test.py
+- run cd to `pipeline/model_run` and run the command `python3 clustering_model_run.py`

 Once run, the model takes in a dataset and performs the following: